The best road poems selected by Dr Oliver Tearle

 now the one man who understood his indecisiveness the most astutely – in

 particular, towards the war – appeared to be mocking him for it.
+Thomas responded angrily.
+He did not subscribe to models of

 self-determination, or the belief that the spirit could triumph over